Wombat State Forest: Community management

 Wombat Forest Community Forest Management (CFM) is a cooperative process in which the community of Wombat has been entrusted the responsibility to manage the Wombat State Forest.
 The management initiative started in 2002 with inputs from experts in forest management and other disciplines.
 The slogan "Our Forests Our Future" started the reform process.
 The University of Melbourne facilitated by providing the consultancy inputs in preparing a review report on collaborative forest management and community participation in Australia.
 This report was titled "Collaborative Forest Management – A Review".

 The Wombat Forest Community Biodiversity Research Project was developed to determine what kinds of animals live in the Wombat Forest, and what sort of habitats do they prefer.
 The project is a collaboration of the Biodiversity Working Group and the Arthur Rylah Institute for Environmental Research.

 Tourism

 Lyonville Mineral Springs, Garden of St Erth, Martin Street Coffee is a cafe and coffee roastery in Blackwood Township, the Lerderderg Heritage River Walk, and Nolans Creek Picnic Area are among the tourist attractions within the state forest.
 Other historic places of interest include the Andersons Mill, Balt Camp, Pioneer Sawmill, and Yankee Mine.
-Train buffs can travel by vintage diesel rail through the forest.
+Train buffs can travel by vintage diesel railcar through the forest.